Inside Out (Keith Jarrett album): Reception

-In an article for Between Sound and Space, Tyran Grillo wrote: "What in others’ hands would have been a risky venture turns into a balanced, intuitive record from these most capable sound-smiths...
+In an article for ECM blog Between Sound and Space, Tyran Grillo wrote, "What in others’ hands would have been a risky venture turns into a balanced, intuitive record from these most capable sound-smiths...
 Inside Out is unafraid to live up to its title.
 Although on the surface it seems more abstract than might a typical standards outing, you may just find yourself lulled by its inherent, not to mention accessible, profundity.
 Were the album a genetic experiment, each track would be a kink in the DNA helix that makes its bearer unique."